Hello! We're here to help.

 - If you’re not a regular Dining Center participant, you can call the Dining and Activity Center in your area or the Nutrition Services office at 315-598-4712.

-Beginning Monday, March 30, customers of OPT fixed route service are able to use OPT/on-demand services for rides to medical appointments, pharmacies, food pantries and grocery shopping.
-Services will be available Monday through Friday from 7:30 a.m. to 5:30 p.m.
+The affected OPT routes that will continue as temporary on-demand services for rides to medical appointments, pharmacies, food pantries and grocery shopping are: Services will be available Monday through Friday from 7:30 a.m. to 5:30 p.m.:

 Attention Transit Riders: For Your Health and Safety